What Does Direct Primary Care Cost - Is It Really Worth It?

 In a nutshell, direct primary care is designed to improve the whole primary care experience for patients.
 This is why direct primary care cost includes benefits such as flexible payment terms, individual and family plans, virtual care options, and get this: out-patient services and medication at discounted rates.

-Thanks to direct primary care, out-patient services, such as CBC tests and vaccines, are offered at more affordable costs.
-A Complete Blood Count (CBC) test will cost you $50-$60 in a corporate hospital, whereas a DPC clinic offers the same test for only $1-$2.
+Thanks to direct primary care, out-patient services, such as CBC tests and some vaccines, are offered at more affordable costs.
+A Complete Blood Count (CBC) test will cost you $50-$60 in a corporate hospital, whereas a DPC clinic can often offer the same test for as little as $3-$10, and sometimes even less, representing significant savings.

 Moreover, direct primary care cost is incredibly worth it for people who have chronic conditions as DPC memberships dispense medication at wholesale cost.
 Antihistamine medicine like Cetirizine can cost you up to $14.43 for a 10-mg dosage in most primary care clinics, while DPC clinics can dispense it for only $1.08.